First, weigh the pros and cons

 Deep brain stimulation is a serious and potentially risky procedure.
 Even if you might be eligible for deep brain stimulation, you and your doctors must carefully weigh the risks and potential benefits of the procedure.

 Next, preparing for surgery

-Before surgery, you need to have medical tests to make sure that deep brain stimulation is safe for you and is a good option in your case.
-You also need brain-imaging studies, such as an MRI, before the surgery, to map the areas of your brain where the electrodes will be implanted.
+Before surgery, you'll need medical tests to make sure that deep brain stimulation is a safe and appropriate option for you.
+You'll also need brain-imaging studies, such as an MRI, before the surgery, to map the areas of your brain to implant the electrodes.

 Nov.
 11, 2015